 By 1985, radio listeners were used to synthesizers, and "Self Control" rocketed up the charts.
 It, too, was originally an Italian hit, performed by Raf.
 But Branigan made the song her own.

 Branigan continued recording and performing, but illness and injury kept intervening.
 In 1996, she lost her husband to colon cancer after a two-year illness, and in 2001, she suffered a bad fall and two broken legs.
-Three years later, at just 47 years old, Branigan died in her sleep of a cerebral aneurysm.
+Three years later, at just 47, Branigan died in her sleep of a cerebral aneurysm.

 Written by Linnea Crowther